 CT-39 & US Route 202 from the New York border to Granby

-Ironically enough, the first submission of the collaboration is my own, and it’s technically comprised of four different back roads: CT-39 into Sherman, CT-37 and US Rt 7 into New Milford, and US 202 the rest of the way.
+Ironically enough, this submission is my own, and it’s technically comprised of four different back roads: CT-39 into Sherman, CT-37 and US Rt 7 into New Milford, and US 202 the rest of the way.
 I took this trip in February of 2018 while on my way to visit friends in Granby.
 Winter is not the ideal time of year for this drive.
 However, the rolling and winding route was still breathtaking enough to cause me to stop several times along its 70 miles to take pictures.
 Passing (and crossing) several beautiful lakes, two meandering rivers, and a handful of state parks, the scenic route also slices through the heart of traditional and historical New England farmland, villages, and towns.
 Though I noticed several enticing restaurants and wineries, time constraints prevented me from stopping to eat and drink.

 Scott Berney, Take Back Roads